bikeshaving/crank/website/guides/03-components.md

 }
 ```

 This `Timer` component is similar to the `Counter` one, except now the state (the local variable `seconds`) is updated in the callback passed to `setInterval`, rather than when the component is rerendered.
-Additionally, the `refresh` method is called to ensure that the generator is stepped through each interval, so that the rendered DOM actually reflects the updated `seconds` variable.
+Additionally, the `refresh` method is called to ensure that the generator is stepped through whenever the `setInterval` callback fires, so that the rendered DOM actually reflects the updated `seconds` variable.

 One important detail about the `Timer` example is that it cleans up after itself with `clearInterval`.
 Crank will call the `return` method on generator components when the element is unmounted, so that the finally block executes and `clearInterval` is called.
 In this way, you can use the natural lifecycle of a generator to write setup and teardown logic for components, all within the same scope.